lukeberry99/chargebee-webhook-consumer/README.md

 # 🎯 Webhook Consumer

+> This tool is updating quickly, and the readme isn't always up to date.

 A lightweight command-line tool for locally testing and debugging webhooks during development.
 When you run this tool, it creates a temporary public URL that receives webhook events and saves them locally for inspection - perfect